Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Fair Packaging and Labeling Act

-The Fair Packaging and Labeling Act is the law that was passed by Congress (1968) that sets the standards for product labeling.
+The Fair Packaging and Labeling Act is the law that was passed by Congress (in 1968) that sets the standards for product labeling in America.
 The intent of the FPLA is to provide consumers with necessary information to make value comparisons and to stop deceptive labeling practices.

 There are two parts to the label which can be confused:

 The name of the product is the trade name or brand name or the unique name that you have given to your product to make it stand out from other products.
 The name might be trademarked so others can’t use it.
-Examples: “Regenerist” or “Tide Clear and Simple” or “Simply Green” (brands or names, depending on use).
+Examples of product names: “Regenerist” or “Tide Clear and Simple” or “Simply Green” (brands or names, depending on use).

 The name is not required on the product label.

 The identity of the product is what it is, or what it is intended to do.
 It is usually a generic description using common words; it might be a picture or illustration.
 The identity is too general to be trademarked.
-Examples: soap, lotion, cream, scrub, etc.
+Example of Identity: soap, lotion, cream, scrub, etc.

 Using an Ingredient Name